Back to Health News & Stories

 A decrease in testosterone can lead to weight gain and decreased energy.
 And, not surprisingly, estrogen loss has far-reaching effects beyond hot flashes.

-• It contributes to reduced tissue elasticity and moisture loss, which can cause pain with sex.
+• It contributes to reduced tissue elasticity and vaginal dryness, which can cause pain with sex.

 • It affects desire and interest in sex.